 By using this protocol, consistent protocols can be applied for both pub/sub messaging and queueing.
 Message brokers such as RabbitMQ are considered unique by most developers.
 Using RabbitMQ, which adds another layer of security, you can use SSL.

 RabbitMQ’s multifaceted performance is superior to other message brokers.
 Almost half a million messages can be sent within a second using the clustering feature.

 API Gateways like the Netflix API Gateway are great examples.
-As a result, there are hundreds of Netflix users around the world and their devices include TVs, set-top boxes, smartphones, gaming systems, tablets, etc. Initial aims of Netflix’s streaming service were to provide one size fits all APIs.
+As a result, there are hundreds of Netflix users around the world and their devices include TVs, set-top boxes, smartphones, gaming systems, tablets, etc. The initial aim of Netflix’s streaming service was to provide one-size-fits APIs.
 The devices and their unique requirements meant, however, that it did not work well for the diverse range of devices.
-By running device specific adapter code, they provide an API tailored for each device through an API Gateway.
+By running device-specific adapter code, they provide an API tailored for each device through an API Gateway.
 Typically, an adapter invokes 6 to 7 backend services for every request.